 - Security & Compliance: Built-in protections against threats and regulatory missteps.

 Consider that DevOps is a specialized discipline—one that requires not just technical knowledge, but real-time vigilance, process maturity, and a dedicated investment in tooling, automation, and monitoring.
+Both merchants and agencies struggle with justifying the cost of internal DevOps talent for the following reasons:

 - Small DevOps teams lack the resiliency, redundancy, and depth of larger platform providers like Shopify.

 In contrast, Shopify handles infrastructure centrally and at scale.
 Its team manages hosting, security patches, uptime optimization, and platform upgrades across millions of stores, applying learnings and fixes instantly across the entire ecosystem.
-Shopify handles everything from applying security patches and maintaining global uptime to optimizing infrastructure for speed and scalability.

 The result: merchants get access to world-class infrastructure, without the risk or overhead of managing it themselves.